 Sentil de las Bodegas

-Andalusia is famous, among other things, for the beautiful pueblos blancos (the white villages).
-Probably the most incredible of all is Setenil de las Bodegas.
+As mentioned Andalusia is famous for its beautiful pueblos blancos (the white villages).
+Probably one of the most incredible of all is Setenil de las Bodegas.

 On one side of the river you will find a street completely covered by rock, a street that has never seen the sun!
 The city has beautiful alleys framed by white houses and a small square in the city center.